-£000 £ 000 £000
+Six months end 2022 £'000 ded 30 June 2021 £'000 Year-ended 31 December 2021 £'000

+Earnings

-Earnings Earnings for the purposes of basic earnings per share being net profit attributable to owners of the company Effect of dilutive potential ordinary shares: Interest on convertible loan notes (net of tax)
+Earnings for the purposes of basic earnings per share being net profit attributable to owners of the company

+Effect of dilutive potential ordinary shares: Interest on convertible loan notes (net of tax)

 Earnings for the purposes of diluted earnings per share

 Year-ended

-Six months end ed 30 June 31 December
+Six months end 31 December

-2021 2020 2020

-No. No. No.
+2022 No. 2021 No. 2021 No.

 Number of shares

-Weighted average number of ordinary shares for the purposes of basic

-earnings per share
+Weighted average number of ordinary shares for the purposes of basic earnings per share

 Effect of dilutive potential ordinary shares:

 Share options

 Convertible loan notes

 Weighted average number of ordinary shares for the purposes of diluted earnings per share

+carrings per share

-The denominators for the purposes of calculating both basic and diluted earnings per share have been adjusted to reflect the capitalisation issue in 2021.
+The denominators for the purposes of calculating both basic and diluted earnings per share have been adjusted to reflect the capitalisation issue in 2022.